TanStack/query/docs/src/pages/guides/testing.md

 ## Turn off network error logging

-When testing we want to supress network errors being logged to the console.
+When testing we want to suppress network errors being logged to the console.
 To do this, we can use `react-query`'s `setLogger()` function.

 ```ts